What is CTD?

 DEPTH: Despite having depth in the name, all CTDs actually measure pressure, which is not quite the same thing.
 The relationship between pressure and depth is a complex and involves water density and compressibility as well as the strength of the local gravity field (a function of the latitude).
 In oceanography, pressure in a body of water is measured in decibars; the sea (hydrostatic) pressure at the surface of the water is 0 decibars.
 As an approximation, each 1 meter depth of water is equivalent to 1 decibar (for example, the sea pressure is 10 decibars at 10 meters depth).

 You may ask: What about the SALINITY?
 Isn’t it one of the most important parameters of the sea water?
 You are right, it is.
-But the thing is: in precision world of science, salinity cannot be measured directly, it has a value of practical salinity, calculated by the formula using all three parameters measured by CTD measuring system and equations of the Practical Salinity Scale – 1978 .
+But the thing is: in the precision world of science, salinity cannot be measured directly, it has a value of practical salinity, calculated using all three parameters measured by CTD measuring system and equations of the Practical Salinity Scale – 1978 .

 Moreover, once we know practical salinity, we can calculate many other parameters, such as DENSITY and SOUND VELOCITY.